 1511 marks the year Portuguese begin the colonisation ie. the first western power in the land of Suvarnabhumi or the land of gold (old name for Malaysia).
 The Portuguese are Catholics who had a commission to take the gospel of JESUS CHRIST to the east.

 One of the earliest church was the Saint Paul Church, which was built 10 years after their capture of Malacca.
-Today it is a ruin guys, let’s look what happened.
+Today it is a ruin guys, let’s look at what happened.

 The original structure was built in 1521, Duarte Coelho a nobleman, who was saved by CHRIST in mid of storm in South China Sea, hence we were so glad and felt he must do something.
-I believe Duarte Coelho remembered Great Commission of the Saviour hence with gratitude built the Church with basic one-floor structure.
+I believe Duarte Coelho remembered Great Commission of the Saviour hence with gratitude built the Church with a basic one-floor structure.

 The Dutch, who captured Malacca with great difficulty in 1641 under the banner of VOC whom are protestant.
 They reconsecrate the church to reform church and called the Church on Hill.
-Later built CHRIST church at the foot of saint Paul hill that we see today in Malaca.
+Later built CHRIST church at the foot of Saint Paul hill that we see today in Malaca.